Houston Family Lawyers

 Family law spans a wide range of intimate issues.
 From divorce to adoption, the concerns covered by this legal field necessarily involve the people and relationships closest to you.
 That means family law has its own particular set of challenges and problems not shared by other legal fields.
 Feelings often run high since the outcome of a case can have serious repercussions.
 Financially and emotionally, there's usually a lot at stake.
 Consider a married couple with children.
 What rights does a spouse have if they decide to file for divorce but the other party refuses to cooperate?
 What can that spouse do if the other party threatens to fight for sole custody of their children?
 Is there any way for them to amicably come to an agreement or is a court battle a foregone conclusion?

 As the skilled team at Holmes, Diggs & Sadler understands, it is important to have a legal representative you can trust when you are handling these intense issues.
 A family law attorney needs to be able to listen to their clients and respect their priorities.
-In our hypothetical situation, the party seeking the divorce should be able to talk openly to their attorney about their ideal outcome.
+In our hypothetical situation, the party seeking the separation should be able to talk openly to their attorney about their ideal outcome.
 If they want to avoid court proceedings, their attorney can help them respectfully approach their spouse about the possibility of mediation.
 This provides a way for both parties to work through the conditions of a divorce with legal guidance without going to court.
 However, the other spouse might refuse mediation.
 In this case, a skilled attorney could clearly and openly tell their client what to expect from a court battle.
 The attorney could also see to it that their client's parental rights are not violated at any point in the process.
 Since family law can be extremely complicated and involve the fair distribution of shared finances, assets, and child custody, it is crucial to secure experienced legal counsel.

 Frequently Asked Questions about Family Law